kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 1. Pressgram Administration Options
 2. Pressgram Widget Options
+3. Pressgram Post Relation

 == Changelog ==

+= 2.1.2 =
+* Fixing horizontal scrolling issue

+= 2.1.1 =
+* Fixing accessibility of settings fields

+= 2.1.0 =
+* Improving regex for hashtag to post tag translation
+* Fixing auto-categorization following in-app switch from default category of 'Uncategorized' to 'Pressgram'
+* Adding Pressgram-to-post relations for control of posts featured in widget
+* Adding dismissible plugin notices on the settings screen
+* Adding Pressgram branding on the settings screen

 = 2.0.5 =
 * Adding metadata to identify Pressgram posts and images